 Additionally, many doctoral programs in the U.S. are no longer requiring test scores during the pandemic.
 Contact the university admissions office for specific information regarding standardized tests.

 Do you know about other Ph.D. programs that do not require test scores?
-Add them to the comments below.
+Send us a message.